xsdc/AppleStoreKataSolutions/DesignPatterns/AppleStoreFacade/FacadeKata.md

 ## Kata code and tests

-Use the `NotificationFacade` class to hide the complexity of sending notifications.
+Use the `NotificationFacade` class to provide a simple interface for sending notifications.

 In the article, concurrency features are not used.
-The kata extends the article by expecting the notifications to be sent concurrently.
+The kata extends the article by expecting the notifications have the ability to run concurrently.

 Files: `Sources/FacadeKataCode.swift` & `Tests/FacadeKataTests.swift`